fermentationist/stoic-lane-demo/README.md

 ## Description
 * **Data Storage**:
-**Implementation**: For the sake of simplicity and portability (I didn't want the user to have to configure a local env among other things), a SQLite database was used.
+**Implementation**: For the sake of simplicity and portability (I didn't want the user to have to configure a local env among other things), I chose a SQLite database.
 A simple table, named redirects, was used:
 `
 CREATE TABLE IF NOT EXISTS redirects(
     id INTEGER PRIMARY KEY NOT NULL,